quangtringuyen/leetcode-team-dashboard/README.md

 ## 🔧 Troubleshooting

-If you encounter issues like "website is categorized as Miscellaneous or Unknown" or other problems, see the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for solutions.
+If you encounter issues, see the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for solutions.

 Common issues:
-- DNS resolution problems → Use public DNS (already configured in docker-compose.yml)
+- **"Website is categorized as Miscellaneous or Unknown"** → Already fixed with DNS configuration and HTTP headers
-- Network/firewall restrictions → Check the troubleshooting guide
+- **Network/firewall restrictions** → Check the troubleshooting guide
-- Container won't start → Check logs with `docker-compose logs -f`
+- **Container won't start** → Check logs with `docker-compose logs -f`
+- **Scheduler not running** → Verify with `docker-compose ps scheduler`

+## 🚀 Deployment

+For production deployment:
+- See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed Docker deployment guide
+- Includes NAS-specific instructions (Synology, QNAP, TrueNAS)
+- Network troubleshooting and optimization tips

 ## 👩‍💻 Developed By
 Its a small scale project do not use it for huge teamsizes